41. An Angry Pilgrim Among The Angry Sinners: INFERNO, Canto VIII, Lines 31 - 63

 Eugène Delacroix, La Barque de Dante (Dante’s Boat—1822)

 We've already been through some dramatic passages: dark woods, wild beasts, Francesca, Cerberus, Ciacco, and more.
 But nothing rivals crossing (the river? the swamp?)
 Styx in the fifth circle of INFERNO.
-We'll ferry across and almost get capsized by one of the damned.
+We'll ferry across with our pilgrim and almost get capsized by one of the damned.

-This passage is loaded with Bible verses, strange references, thematics picked up from previous passages, and thematics setting up future passages.
+This passage is loaded with Bible verses, oblique references, and thematics from previous passages, as well as thematics that set up future passages.
 These lines deserve our slow walk to see the knots the poet sets up for us and the ways meaning is created through a complex interplay of language and images.

 The segments for this episode of WALKING WITH DANTE:

 [01:24] My English translation of INFERNO, Canto VIII, Lines 31 - 63.
-If you want to see this passage or continue the conversation with me, scroll down this page.
+If you want to see this passage, find a more in-depth study guide, or continue the conversation with a comment, scroll down this page.

 [03:19] An overview of the passage, including some notes on how famous this passage has become because of its references in other works.

 [05:26] A figure rises out of Styx!
-He and our pilgrim start into a game of insults.
+He and our pilgrim start a game of insults.

 [12:00] Our pilgrim Dante gets angry--and Virgil approves.